translationalneuromodeling/tapas/sem/README.md

 conditions.

 An example can be found in `tapas/sem/examples/tapas_sem_flat_example_estimate.m`.
-Below we have commented an abbreviated form of the example.
+Below, we have commented an abbreviated version of the example.

 #### Example
 ```matlab